By Chip Rowe

 The Butterfield Library launched a silent-film series with Sherlock Jr. (1924) starring Buster Keaton.

 Tom Corless was sworn in as mayor of Nelsonville following the death of William Merando.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.